daormar/debasher/doc/design_doc_resident.md

-  This is the same class of problem as the G2 ordered-shutdown gap above, and the third candidate noted there (treating a halt exactly like an ordinary snapshot, with an external tool deciding when it is safe to stop by signal, outside the message protocol) would very likely fix this too, for the same reason: a node crashing mid-halt would then fall into the already-recoverable "crash during an ordinary round" case instead of losing a one-time message nothing ever resends.
+  This is the same class of problem as the G2 ordered-shutdown gap above, and the third candidate noted there (treating a halt exactly like an ordinary snapshot, with an external tool deciding when it is safe to stop by signal, outside the message protocol), now built (section 4's `debasher_stop_resident`), structurally keeps this from hanging the program forever even so: the tool's own `--timeout` bounds the wait for every halted marker regardless of why one never appears, and falls back to `debasher_stop`'s hard kill.
+What it does not do is retry: `fanin` crashing mid-halt still falls into the already-recoverable "crash during an ordinary round" case (the relaunched incarnation simply forgets the open round), but nothing here resends the one-time `shutdown` trigger the tool already sent once, so this specific case still ends in the hard-kill fallback rather than a graceful close.
+  Not re-confirmed with a real run under the new mechanism.

 ## 1. Control envelope